 Come for the chance to see a working farm that also functions as a center for teaching and research.
 Stay for the adorable baby animals.

-Thousands of youngsters from area elementary schools, Head Start programs, and child care centers will get a closer look at West Virginia University’s Animal Sciences Farm during Kiddie Days Tuesday, April 30, to Friday, May 3.
+Thousands of youngsters from area elementary schools, Head Start programs, and child care centers will get a closer look at West Virginia University’s Animal Sciences Farm during Kiddie Days April 26-30.

-“We will plan to have chickens with eggs hatching, and mothers with young sheep, swine, dairy and beef cattle,” said Matt Wilson, interim director of the Division.
+“We will plan to have chickens with eggs hatching, and mothers with young sheep, swine, dairy and beef cattle,” said Ben Walsh, director of Morgantown Farms.
 “Our farm personnel, students and faculty will be on hand during this four-day period to lead the tours, answer questions, and provide assistance as needed.”

-Tours will start each day at 9 a.m. with the last tour of the day beginning at 3 p.m.
-Farm staff will host a special Family Night from 3 p.m. to 7 p.m. on Thursday, May 2.
+During the week, tours will start each day at 9 a.m. with the last tour of the day beginning at 3 p.m.
+On Sat., April 30, the farm will be open from 1 – 4 p.m.
 Admission is $2 per person.
 To schedule a tour for a group of 10 or more, call 304-293-2631 between 8:30 a.m. and noon or 1 and 4 p.m. to make a reservation.
 Individuals or small groups do not need to make reservations in advance.
 The farm is located on Stewartstown Road east of the intersection with West Run Road.

 Follow @WVUToday on Twitter.